-With this as background, consider first the estimated economic consequences of Doha multilateral reform under the WTO, before turning to each of the identified opportunities for preferential trade reforms in the Asia-Pacific region.
+With this as background, consider the estimated gross economic consequences of first Doha multilateral reform under the WTO and then each of the identified opportunities for preferential trade reforms in the Asia-Pacific region.

-Economic consequences of Doha multilateral reform
+Economic Consequences of Doha Multilateral Reform

-In the previous Copenhagen Consensus Project undertaken in 2008, hopes were still high that the Doha Round would be soon concluded, and numerous studies of the Round's possible economic effects were available.
+In a previous Copenhagen Consensus Project undertaken in 2008, hopes were still high that the Doha Round would be soon concluded, and numerous studies of the Round's possible economic effects were available.
 The one chosen for inclusion in the contribution to that project by Anderson and Winters (2009) was the modeling work of Anderson, Martin and van der Mensbrugghe (2006).
 That simulation exercise made use of the World Bank's Linkage Model of the global economy.
 With the stalling of the Round since 2008, there have been few new studies of its prospective effects.
-An important exception is a new paper by Laborde, Martin and van der Mensbrugghe (2011) that not only analyses what is currently on the Doha negotiation table but also incorporates new and better ways of including estimates of the price distortions caused by trade and farm subsidy policies.
-It again uses the World Bank's Linkage model (the latest version 7.1, see van der Mensbrugghe 2011), and again provides estimates of gains from partial global liberalization of all merchandise trade and subsidies, assuming constant returns to scale and perfect competition in all product and factor markets.15
+An important exception is a new pair of papers by Laborde, Martin and van der Mensbrugghe (2011, 2012) that not only analyses what is currently on the Doha negotiation table but also incorporates new and better ways of including estimates of the price distortions caused by trade and farm subsidy policies.
+It again uses the World Bank's Linkage model (version 7.1, see van der Mensbrugghe 2011), and again provides estimates of gains from partial global liberalization of all merchandise trade and subsidies, assuming constant returns to scale and perfect competition in all product and factor markets.16

 Laborde, Martin and van der Mensbrugghe (2011) estimate that if the basic formula approach to reducing trade barriers and subsidies, as currently proposed, were to be adopted by all WTO member countries, then global GDP would be 0.36 percent higher.
 However, that study notes that there are many flexibilities in the current Doha proposals, especially for developing countries.
 It is not possible to be certain as to how various countries might make use of those flexibilities, but the authors draw on political economy reasoning to suggest likely take-up and then re-do their simulation.
 With that degree of flexibility the gains as a share of GDP drop to 0.22 percent globally, made up of 0.25 percent for high-income (including Europe's transition) economies and 0.17 percent for developing countries.
 This is considered here as the lower-bound estimate of the gains from this opportunity.
+Not all developing countries are estimated to gain though: GDP would drop 0.19 percent in Bangladesh and 0.10 percent in Sub-Saharan Africa.
+That loss is partly because of the erosion of tariff preferences which they currently enjoy at the expense of other developing countries, and partly because developing and especially least-developed countries are not required to open their own markets as much as more-advanced economies in the Doha proposals.
+However, they could avoid being worse off simply by opening their own markets more, if they so choose.